 Pros of Memrise

-The app focuses in the beginning more on learning the alphabet.
-You’ll get some simple words (such as ‘да’) together with the first letters of the alphabet.
+The app focuses in the beginning more on learning the Russian alphabet.
+You’ll get some simple words (such as ‘да’) together with the first letters of the Cyrillic alphabet.
+This makes it one of the best apps to learn Russian for beginners.

 Cons of Memrise